 Your most unhappy customers are your greatest source of learning.

 – Bill Gates

-CX programs are ongoing discussions between a brand and its customers.
+Customer experience programs are ongoing discussions between a brand and its customers.
 As such, it’s crucial to demonstrate you are taking action on the feedback, even for those respondents who have not specifically asked for contact.
-Including a simple message alongside customer-led initiatives – e.g. ‘You Spoke.
-We listened’ – demonstrates that providing feedback is not just a tick-box exercise within the business.
+Including a simple message alongside customer-led initiatives – e.g., “You spoke.
+We listened.” – demonstrates that providing feedback is not just a tick-box exercise within the business.
 Customers are far more willing to provide experience feedback if they believe the business takes it seriously and acts on it.

 Do what you do so well that customers will want to see it again and bring their friends.

 – Walt Disney